murphye/agent-skills-customer-service/README.md

 ### Sample Prompts

-Try these to exercise different paths through the agentic loop:
+Try these to exercise different paths through the agentic workflow:

 | Prompt | Expected Behavior |
 |--------|-------------------|